 There will be a series of six homework assignments that will take the form of problem sets, replications, simulations, or extensions of the analysis in class and the lab.
-The assignments will be handed out at the end of class on Wednesday and you are expected to hand in a solution at the beginning of the next class (unless noted otherwise) a week later.
+The assignments will be made available after the class on Wednesday and you are expected to upload a solution by Tuesday 23h59 (unless noted otherwise) a week later.
 You need to work through every homework assignment.
 Late submissions will not be accepted.

-We encourage you to work in small groups on the assignments.
+You will work in small groups on the assignments.
 Usually 2-4 people per group worked best.
-If you have worked with another student, please indicate with whom you did so on your homework.
+Please indicate with whom you worked on the assignment on your homework.
 Moreover, you are strongly encouraged to seek advice from both instructors during office hours or by email.
 Note that instructive discussions about the material are best done during office hours rather than by email.